Solar-Insights/geo-env-backend/README.md

 1. Install all dependencies using `npm install`
 2. In a `.env` file at the route of the project, setup all the variables found inside the `src/config.ts` file
-    - The `GOOGLE_KEY` should have authorisation to use the Air Quality, Geocoding, Places and Solar API for all routes to be available.
+    - The `GOOGLE_KEY` should have authorisation to use the Geocoding, Places and Solar API for all routes to be available.
 For local use, application restriction is not absolutely required, **as long as you keep your API key secure**.
 For production use, see the next section regarding deployment
 3. Run `npm run start`
 4. HTTP requests can now be sent to the routes provided in `src/routes/*` to retrieve data
 5. A `500` status will be returned if an error was encountered at any point during the request